 Is coffee good for you, or bad?
 How about wine?
 What is the latest on gluten–does anyone know?
 Warm-up exercises are either essential or a waste of time, and homeopathic remedies are either closer to nature or criminally dangerous.
 It seems as though we have been fed a steady diet of junk science along with our junk food, and most of us don’t know whom we can trust for useful information.

-This is not only true of the science surrounding our daily diets, but also of political science and economics.
+This is true not only of the science surrounding our daily diets but also of political science and economics.
 We have had too much conflicting information and we can’t figure out good from bad any more.

 The recent stunning outcome of the Brexit vote has revealed all sorts of things that had been rumbling under the surface of British society; underemployment, overpopulation, difficulties in integrating immigrants, resentment of refugees, anger at the “banksters” who never went to jail, frustration with politicians, misleading information in the media, and on and on.

 Many of those things have to do with fear, and the fears are not confined to the shores of the UK.
 North Americans are showing that they, too, are fearful and frustrated.
 This is evident in the rhetoric surrounding Donald Trump and his supporters, but it is equally so in the campaign of Bernie Sanders at the other end of the political scale.